tublu001/AI-TravelBuddy-Backend/README.md

 To get started with the AI Travel Assistant, follow the instructions in the documentation.
 Explore the powerful features and witness the impact of cutting-edge technologies on travel assistance.

-API to be consumed by UI application
+API to be consumed by <a href="https://github.com/tublu001/AI-TravelBuddy-UI">UI application</a>
 ![image](https://github.com/tublu001/AI-TravelBuddy-Backend/assets/42106913/16f18aa3-152e-4ed5-a132-ec0ec7f98a4f)

 Thank you for choosing our AI Travel Assistant.
 We look forward to enhancing your travel experience!